FREE! Make your day delicious! Get the " Gluten Free Homemade Newsletter". Click here!

-Really good soup takes a very short amount of time to prepare and cook.
+Really good soup takes a short amount of time to prepare and cook.

 The secret is to sauté the aromatic vegetables in butter, add the meat, seasonings and stock, quickly bring the soup to a rolling boil, and then immediately remove it from the heat.

-You won’t miss the noodles, but if you must have them, check out the recipe variations below.
+You will not miss the noodles, but if you must have them, check out the recipe variations below.